 There are few things you want to check when choosing the right course.
 Most of the time courses accredited with one of the awarding bodies listed above however will guarantee you a certain level of course quality.

 Some of the providers offer additional courses included in your fitness instructor course.
-These are so-called CPD course (Continues Professional Development) and give you extra qualifications which you can use.
+These are so-called CPD course (Continues Professional Development) and give you extra certifications which you can use.
 These mini-courses open more option for gym instructors.
 They allow you to run group exercise sessions or so popular boot-camps.
-Examples of CPD courses are Kettlebell Instructor, Indoor Cycling or Suspension Training (also known as TRX).
+Examples of CPD courses are Kettlebell Instructor, Rig Training or Suspension Training.

 If your course doesn’t include any CPDs you may enrol to them separately – the usual cost of CPD course is £75 – £150 (depending on course duration and provider).
 CPD course may really increase your earning potential.
 A lot of health clubs will pay for your qualifications – highly skilled staff is in their own self-interest.